 Is The Charging Case Wireless?

 This is partially due to the fact that the included charging case isn’t wireless.
-If you don’t have access to a laptop, PC, battery bank, or other device that’s compatible with the lightning connector – when the case runs out of juice, that’s it.
+If you don’t have access to a laptop, PC, battery bank, or other devices that’s compatible with the lightning connector – when the case runs out of juice, that’s it.

-You can use the included case for 2 additional full charges and in case you forget to charge it the night before – you can use the 15 minute quick charge feature for 3 extra hours of battery life.
+You can use the included case for 2 additional full charges and in case you forget to charge it the night before – you can use the 15-minute quick charge feature for 3 extra hours of battery life.
 5 hours is pretty average in the truly wireless arena and these are no exception.

 To help put it into perspective, other popular models like the Beoplay E8 offer about the same amount of life on a single charge.